rubinxin/CoCaBO_code/README.md

-# Code for Bayesian Optimisation over Multiple Continuous and Categorical Inputs
+# Bayesian Optimisation over Multiple Continuous and Categorical Inputs

+We propose a new Bayesian optimisation approach for optimising a black-box function with multiple continuous and categorical inputs, termed Continuous and Categorical Bayesian Optimisation (CoCaBO) and this is the Python code repository.
+For more details on the method, please read our paper [Bayesian Optimisation over Multiple Continuous and Categorical Inputs](https://arxiv.org/abs/1906.08878).

+### Dependencies:
+* python 3
+* numpy
+* scipy
+* matplotlib
+* tqdm
+* gpy
+* pandas

 ### Usage:
 Run CoCaBO experiments: `python run_cocabo_exps.py` followed by the following flags: